multiplex55/multi-manager/README.md

 3. **Move Windows**:
    - "Move to Home" relocates the window to its recorded home position.
    - "Move to Target" relocates the window to its target position.
+4. **Valid Window Filtering**:
+   - Only valid windows (as determined by the `IsWindow` API) are displayed and operated on.
+   - Invalid windows are marked with a red indicator and ignored during toggles or moves.

 ### Hotkey Management